Stat184-Hatfield-Fall2022/Final_Project_Master/README.md

   - [ ] __Optional:__ For those who want to challenge themselves further, feel free to include a section on using other statistical methods such as hypothesis testing, regression, ANOVA, or machine learning--see Chapter 18 of the Data Computing eBook.
 - [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo and at least 2 by each team member.
 You'll need to give Neil (neilhatfield) access to your repo.
 - [ ] __Optional:__ Your group may also wish to use `trackdown`
-- [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo.
+- [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo to the appropriate submission portal in Canvas.
+- [ ] During the last week of classes (Dec.
+7th and Dec.
+9th), your group will need to share a short presentation 3-5 minutes of what you've investigated and learned.
+- [ ] Each member of the team needs to complete Peer/Self Evaluations using the included Evaluation template and upload the knitted PDF to the appropriate submission portal in Canvas.
 - [ ] Update this README file to check off all elements you have completed by placing an x in side the square brackets: [x]

 ## Learning Objectives and Outcomes Assessed